Pinetek-Networks/iol-hat/README.md

   -t, --tcpport   Specify the TCP port, usage -t 1234 for port 1234.
 Standard ports are 12010 for IOL port 1-2, and 12011 for IOL port 3-4
 ```
 **Timing considerations:**
 IO-Link is a real-time protocol that requires fast response and cycle times to not run into timeouts.
 For running with sensors etc. that are queried 1-2 times per second, those timeouts are not crititcal.
-The iol-hat Master Application can run as user without further considerations.
+The  IOL Master Application iol-master-appl can run as user without further considerations.
-If timeouts are critical (e.g., when HMI devices are connected that would change screen when timeouts occur), it is recommended to run the iol-hat in realtime mode.
+If timeouts are critical (e.g., when HMI devices are connected that would change screen when timeouts occur), it is recommended to run the iol-master-appl in realtime mode.
 The solution is based on this description: https://forums.raspberrypi.com/viewtopic.php?t=228727
 As preparation, one core needs to be reserved.
 This is done by adding the this argument to /boot/firmware/cmdline.txt (for older versions of Raspberry OS, the file is /boot/cmdline.txt):
 ```
 isolcpus=3
 ```
 where 3 is the core you want to reserve (can be 0..3).
-The core needs to be matching with the option that you are giving for iol-hat, e.g., for core 3 it would be
+The core needs to be matching with the option that you are giving for iol-master-appl, e.g., for core 3 it would be
 ```
- iol-hat -r 3
+ iol-master-appl -r 3
 ```